- What are the requirements for naturalization?

 A: You have to be a permanent resident for three years prior to obtaining citizenship through naturalization if you are married to a U.S. citizen.

-A: No. In order to benefit from the relaxed residency requirements granted to an alien married to a U.S. citizen, your spouse has to be a citizen when you were married initially.
+A: No. In order to benefit from the relaxed residency requirements granted to an alien married to a U.S. citizen, your spouse has to be a citizen when you initially married.

 A: No. In order to benefit from the relaxed residency requirements for naturalization due to marriage, you must be married to your spouse citizen for at least three years before your exam date.

-Q: If I was outside the United States for an extended period of time, can I still satisfy the residency requirements for naturalization?
+If I have been outside the United States for an extended period of time, can I still satisfy the residency requirements for naturalization?

-Q: Must I be physically present in the U.S. the entire period I am required to have residence in the U.S for purposes of naturalization?
+Q: Must I be physically present in the U.S. for the entire period I am required to reside in the U.S. for the purposes of naturalization?

 A: No. You are required to be physically present in the U.S for at least one half of the time you are required to have residence.
 For those married to U.S. citizens, you must be physically present for eighteen months.
 For those not married to U.S. citizens, this requirement is thirty months.

-Q: Are my absences from the U.S. counted for purposes of the residency requirement from the day I received my permanent residence up to the day I file my naturalization application?
+Q: Are my absences from the U.S. counted for the purpose of the residency requirement from the day I received my permanent residence up to the day I file my naturalization application?

 A:It depends.
 If you are married to a U.S. citizen, absences are counted from three years minus two months before the date you filed your naturalization petition.
 If you are not married to a U.S. citizen, the time is five years minus two months.
 Therefore, if you did not file your naturalization application at the first opportunity, you could after receiving your green card.
 Then all absences before the above mentioned time frames are not counted for purposes of the residency requirement for naturalization.

-Q: Does my physical presence requirement for naturalization have to be continuous?
+Q: Does the physical presence requirement for naturalization have to be continuous?

 A: No. The physical presence requirement is cumulative not continuous.